rmamet/apcsp-portfolio-rmamet/instructions/1-overview.md

   a Project component with the idea that you'd have a template for each project you highlight on your portfolio.

+  ### `src/styles/styles.css`

+  This file is *imported* in your `main.js` file which is built with vite, a system which can bundle various libraries into your final website code.

+  You can write CSS directly in this file if you learn some CSS for this project, or if libraries require you to add CSS import statements, you can add them to this file so your site will build correctly.

 ## Running the Project to Test It

 You should be able to run your project by hitting "Launch Astro" from the Run and Debug side-panel.